vinimontanheiro/printer-status/readme.md

-## Getting the Windows Printer Status
+## Getting the Printer Status on Windows

 ### Outputing the main.o bytecode with x64 architecture
 ```